coenm/RepoM/README.md

 ## Credits

-RepoM is a fork of the amazing RepoZ, which was created by [Screenshot](https://github.com/awaescher/RepoZ).
+RepoM is a fork of the amazing RepoZ, which was created by [Andreas Wäscher](https://github.com/awaescher/RepoZ).